-This week, I was talking with a naturopath about healthy digestion and the word “cleansing” came up.
-I spoke about the gentle way Ayurveda approaches cleansing, and that the approach looked nothing like the raw foods, juice fasting and colonics that I used to associate with a cleanse.
-My Naturopath friend said the same thing.
-We both realized we needed to clarify what we are talking about when we bring this up to clients, because we both associate cleansing with these other protocols, and imagine a lot of others do too.
+Recently, I spoke with a naturopath/friend of mine about healthy digestion and the word “cleansing” came up.
+I told her about the gentle way Ayurveda approaches cleansing, and that it looked nothing like the raw food, juice fasting and colonics that I used to associate with a cleanse.
+My friend said the same thing.
+We both felt it would be good to clarify what we are talking about when we bring this up to clients, because we both associate cleansing with these other protocols, and imagine a lot of other people do too.

 Establishing a consistent daily life-rhythm first will support any cleansing routine: regular bedtimes, wake times, mealtimes, regular hydration and elimination, etc.

 Add in a little more yoga and meditation practice, say 15 minutes in the am or pm, and a refreshing daily walk outdoors, maybe 20 minutes.